 Chin Enhancement with Liposuction and Implants

-Weakness in the chin prominence which may be attractive in youth, is a detriment as we age.
+Weakness in the chin prominence, which may be attractive in youth, is a detriment as we age.
 The neck muscles and skin are suspended from the jaw.
 The smaller the support, the more readily sagging tissues develop.
 Often, facial rejuvenation of those with weak chins will include a chin implant that extends along the sides of the jaw.
-The type of facial implants Dr. Mark Richards used incorporates into the bone giving a balanced, natural appearance that improves the appearance of neck line as well.
+The type of facial implants our extensively trained plastic surgeon, Dr. Mark Richards, uses incorporates into the bone giving a balanced, natural appearance that improves the appearance of neck line as well.

 Chin implants are by far the most common facial implant, inserted with great success and satisfaction.
 Many individuals experience a lifetime of self-consciousness from having a recessed chin, prominent nose, or both.
 A weak chin can cause the features of the face to appear off balance.
 Chin implants can effectively re-proportion the face, restore harmony to facial features, and give balance to the lower jaw.
 They can be placed through a discreet incision made inside the mouth or under the chin.
 The entire procedure typically takes about an hour or less to complete.